stratSystemF/lambda/README.md

 ##Type and term substitution

 The difficulties laid:

-1) In expressing correctly the theorems, especially because of De Bruijn indices;
+1. In expressing correctly the theorems, especially because of De Bruijn indices;
-2) In proving them because we needed tons of lemmas that the subject nor the article provided.
+2. In proving them because we needed tons of lemmas that the subject nor the article provided.
 Even on paper, these lemmas were important and hard to find.
 In fact, all the information we needed was in Vouillon proof scripts but they were really hard to understand (almost offuscated it seemed to us).
-Thus a large part of our work was understanding and adapting a lot of lemmas and proofs from Vouillon.
+Thus a large part of our work was understanding and adapting (even simplifying) a lot of lemmas and proofs from Vouillon.
 Fortunately, most of the time the lemma statements needn't change.
 Changes were required when the lemmas were about kinds (because this was the main difference between the system we studied and the system Vouillon studied).